dodeleye99/accelerated-cpp/7_Maps/README.md

 ### New Concepts:
 * The map data structure, as explained above.
+* Iterators on maps, each pointing to an object which has two members refering to the key and the value respectively
 * Specifying default parameter values of a function
 * Recursion, using a function within itself to breaking down the problem being solved into smaller, more managable parts